AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_vpc.html.markdown

 * `account_name` - Account name of the VPC created.
 * `region` - Region of the VPC created.
 * `cidr` - Subnet of the VPC created.
+* `subnet_size` - Subnet size.
+Only supported for AWS, Azure provider.
+* `num_of_subnet_pairs` - Number of public subnet and private subnet pair created.
+Only supported for AWS, Azure provider.
 * `region` - Region of the VPC created.
 * `aviatrix_transit_vpc` - Switch if the VPC created is an Aviatrix Transit VPC or not.
 * `aviatrix_firenet_vpc` - Switch if the VPC created is an Aviatrix FireNet VPC or not.